near/NEPs/specs/Proposals/0031-near-shell.md

 ### `near tool <command>`

-Utility tools added to `near-shell`
+Utility tools added to NEAR CLI

 * `near tool repl`      : Read evaluate print loop tool
 * `near tool metrics`   : Allows user to opt-out or opt-in from metrics

 ### Flags

 **Note**: some of these flags are only to be used for a subset of commands.
 For example, `--wasmFile` is only useful for commands such as `near contract deploy`.
-Generally, we'll rely on `near-shell` to give the user feedback when a flag is missing or needed.
+Generally, we'll rely on NEAR CLI to give the user feedback when a flag is missing or needed.

 * `--configFile`        : Explicitly specifies the location of the config file containing connection information.
 Default location is `.near-config/connections/default.js`.
 * `--accountId`         : Specify the NEAR account performing the command or action
-* `--keyPath`           : An argument used by `near-shell` specifying the path to the key file.
+* `--keyPath`           : An argument used by NEAR CLI specifying the path to the key file.
 * `--wasmFile`          : Specify path to compiled smart contract
-* `--version`           : Displays version of `near-shell`
+* `--version`           : Displays version of NEAR CLI
 * `--fromFile` or `-f`  : Add arguments from file.
 See [inline arguments](#inline-arguments) section below.

 ## Command input can be inline or file-based
 [inline-arguments]: #inline-arguments

-Some commands in `near-shell` may become long and difficult to type on the command line.
+Some commands in NEAR CLI may become long and difficult to type on the command line.
 End users with a standard terminal application may have lengthy arguments that are better saved to a file.

 Flags may be done inline (default):